eugenia1984/astro/01-first-simple-proyect/README.md

 This repo contains all of the code used in the "Understanding Astro and its ecosystem" section of my Astro course on Udemy.

-You will find 2 practices:

-1. 01-first-simple-page: a landing page with links to new pages, using Astro, REact and markUp language.
+Here you will see my first practice, a simple landing page with links to new pages

-2.

 ---

 ## Features 📢

+✔️ A Landing page with links to other pages

-✔️
+✔️ Layouts

+✔️ Build with Astro and MarkUp Language.

 ---